WeChat: Messaging

-WeChat provides many features similar to Snapchat such as text messaging, hold-to-talk voice messaging, broadcast (one-to-many) messaging, video calls and conferencing, video games, photograph and video sharing, as well as location sharing.
+WeChat provides a variety of features including text messaging, hold-to-talk voice messaging, broadcast (one-to-many) messaging, video calls and conferencing, video games, photograph and video sharing, as well as location sharing.
 WeChat also allows users to exchange contacts with people nearby via Bluetooth, as well as providing various features for contacting people at random if desired (if people are open to it).
 It can also integrate with other social networking services such as Facebook and Tencent QQ.
-Photographs may also be embellished with filters and captions, and automatic translation service is available.
+Photographs may also be embellished with filters and captions, and automatic translation service is available and could also translate the conversation during messaging.

 WeChat supports different instant messaging methods, including text messages, voice messages, walkie talkie, and stickers.
 Users can send previously saved or live pictures and videos, profiles of other users, coupons, lucky money packages, or current GPS locations with friends either individually or in a group chat.
-WeChat's character stickers, such as Tuzki, resemble and compete with those of LINE, a Japanese-South Korean messaging application.

-WeChat also provides a message recall feature to allow users to recall and withdraw information (e.g. Images, documents) that are sent within 2 minutes in a conversation.
-To use this feature, users can select the message or file to be recalled by long pressing.
-In the menu that appears select 'recall' and 'ok' to complete the withdrawal process.
-Eventually, the selected messages or files will be removed from the WeChat chatting box on both the sender's and recipient's phones.
+WeChat also provides a message recall feature to allow users to recall and withdraw information (e.g. images, documents) that are sent within 2 minutes in a conversation.

+WeChat also provides a voice-to-text feature that brings convenience when it is not convenient to listen to voice messages, as well as the basic ability to recognize emojis based on different tones of voice.

+A distance sensing feature is implemented in WeChat.
+It has the ability to activate the receivers' hold-to-talk function when the phone was brought in close proximity to the ear.
+After the receiver was held at a certain distance from the ear, the sensor would then proceed to automatically disable the phone speakers.
+This feature eliminates the risk of the user's voice messages being inadvertently broadcast to the general public.